Napam/typst-templates/README.md

 Then `direnv allow`.
 This sets the env var for your entire shell session in that directory, so every tool (CLI, LSP, preview) inherits it.
-The scaffolder does not create this file by default — add it manually if you use direnv.
+The scaffolder does not create this file by default, add it manually if you use direnv.

 </details>